-This medication treatsyour overactive thyroid, and it is put to work by stopping the thyroid gland from making too much of thyroxin, which is a hormone created by your thyroid.
+This medication treats your overactive thyroid, and it is put to work by stopping the thyroid gland from making too much thyroxin, which is a hormone created by your thyroid.

 Read any information regarding this medication that has been given to you.
-And if you have any questions consult your doctor and speak with them on the situation.
+And if you have any questions consult your doctor and speak with them about the situation.

 This medication is to be taken by mouth, with or without food.
 Usually taken three times a day or as directed by your doctor.
 Remember the dosage is based on your age, medical condition, and response to the treatment, and any other medications you may be taking.

 Use this medication on a regular basis to gain the most benefit from it, therefore you should take it at the same time each day.